MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-create-app.md

 1. Change the data in one or more fields, and then click or tap the check mark button to save your changes and return to the browse screen.
 1. Find the record that you just updated, and then click or tap the arrow to the right of it.
 1. Near the upper-right corner, click or tap the trash bin button to delete the record that you created and updated.

+## Next steps
+You can create an app starting with a blank app.

+[AZURE.VIDEO nb:cid:UUID:5db63c4d-6aeb-45c5-9609-8f4bbdd37bc6]